 (Think With Google)

 Interestingly, people currently enjoy watching videos that showcase primitive life, including how primitive people hunt and how their tools work.
 From July 2017 to July 2018, these videos saw a 248% increase in viewership.
 Future bloggers should consider YouTube statistics like this as they decide what to do for the next trending video.
+The same goes for experienced bloggers that aren’t making much use of videos.
+Only 19% of bloggers include video in their blog posts.
+Yet 54% of people want to see more video content, the latest blogging statistics reveal.

 6. Videos featuring morning or nighttime routines are gaining ground with a 300% and 80% increase in watch time, respectively.